zhigangjiang/LGT-Net/README.md

 # Preparing Dataset
 ### MatterportLayout
 Office MatterportLayout dataset is at [here](https://github.com/ericsujw/Matterport3DLayoutAnnotation).
+>If you have problems using this dataset, attention to this [issue](https://github.com/zhigangjiang/LGT-Net/issues/6).

 Make sure the dataset files are stored as follows:
 ```